WalletConnect/walletconnect-docs/docs/web3modal/advanced/mobile-linking.md

 # Mobile Linking

 When used on mobile, Web3Modal uses and takes care of native mobile linking to connect wallets and perform actions.
-This guide outlines best practices for setting up these links as a wallet and ensuring eberything works as expected as a dapp.
+This guide outlines best practices for setting up these links as a wallet and ensuring everything works as expected as a dapp.
 Wallets can create or update their project details at [cloud.walletconnect.com](https://cloud.walletconnect.com/).

 ## For iOS wallets